nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Here are the steps to create a new release.

+ 1. Update the `Version` number in `MainApp.java`
- 1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
+ 2. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
- 2. Tag the repo with the version number. e.g. `v0.1`
+ 3. Tag the repo with the version number. e.g. `v0.1`
- 2. [Crete a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file your created.
+ 4. [Crete a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file your created.
+ 5. Update `README` to show the new release

 ### Managing Dependencies